API Reference

 • blocks=100: Number of blocks

-• to_cpu=false: If true, return scalar; otherwise return 1-element GPU array
+• to_cpu=true: If true, return scalar; otherwise return 1-element GPU array

 Examples